-The projector is equipped with I quick-release adjuster foot and I rear adjuster foot.
+The projector is equipped with I front adjuster foot and 2 rear adjuster feet.
 These adjusters change the image height and projection angle.
 To adjust the projector:

-- Press the quick-release button and lift the front of the projector.
-Once the image is positioned where you want it, release the quick-release button to lock the foot in position. - 2.
-Screw the rear adjuster foot to fine tune the horizontal angle.
+- Pull the quick-release lever and lift the front of the projector.
+Once the image is positioned where you want it, release the quick-release lever to lock the foot in position.
+You may also screw the front adjuster foot to change the image height. - 2.
+Screw the rear adjuster feet to fine tune the horizontal angle.